 How long after eating a meal should I wait before going for a run?

-Everyone has different levels of comfort regarding eating around training, so it is important to trial what works best for you.
-In general, allow two - four hours before running after eating a large meal, to allow time for your food to fully digest.
+Everyone has different levels of comfort regarding eating around training, so it's important to trial what works best for you.
+In general, wait two to four hours before running after eating a large meal.
+This allows time for your food to fully digest.
 After a smaller snack, 30 minutes - two hours should be sufficient, depending on how much you have eaten.

-For energy boosting snacks before a run, try to focus on smaller carbohydrate snacks that have a reasonably high glycaemic index score (GI).
-A food's GI measure is relative to how quickly it is digested and broken down into glucose, so high-GI foods are absorbed faster and less strain is placed on the gut.
+For energy-boosting snacks before a run, try to focus on smaller carbohydrate snacks that have a reasonably high glycaemic index score (GI).
+A food's GI measure is relative to how quickly it's digested and broken down into glucose, so high-GI foods are absorbed faster and less strain is placed on the gut.

-The following options are great as quick snacks, before, during, or after training and when 'carbohydrate loading' before an event:
+The following options are great as quick snacks, before, during, or after training and when 'carb-loading' before an event:

 Should I eat before an early morning run and if so, what should I opt for?

-You should eat where possible before your morning run, especially if it's over one hour in duration.
+You should eat where possible before your morning run, especially for a harder session over one hour in duration.
 Many people find this difficult, but it is important to 'train your gut' for the big day, especially on longer runs.

-There are two morning situations to plan for:
+There are three morning situations to plan for: